Germany's Ruhr Valley - From Coal to Culture

 Change through Culture, Culture through Change.

 The Ruhr region.
-High-tech instead of blast furnaces and an academic center dubbed Helicon Valley, multifaceted cultural life: theaters, museums, art galleries, festivals, international fairs and concerts from classic to cult.
+High-tech has replaced blast furnaces, an academic center known as "Helicon Valley", there is a multifaceted cultural life with theaters, museums, art galleries, festivals, international fairs and concerts, from classic to cult.

 Content copyright © 2019 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.